Caribbean Cinemas: Digital 3D

-Premium large format
+Caribbean Cinemas Extreme (CXC)

 In December 2014, Caribbean Cinemas opened its first premium large format theater hall, dubbed Caribbean Cinemas Extreme (CXC), at Las Catalinas Mall, a premium large screen reserved seating theater format.
 It utilizes a 4K projector and employs Dolby Atmos sound system, transmitting 128 audio channels and over 30,000 watts of power to over 60 speakers located throughout the hall for a 360° sound.
 In the following months, four more theater halls have been converted in locations at Plaza las Américas, Plaza del Caribe, Plaza Guaynabo and Barceloneta.
 Montehiedra was added a CXC after its major renovation in 2016, making it the fifth large format screen of the company.

+Subsequently, CXC halls were added in Las Piedras in 2023 and Arecibo in 2024 following major renovations.

+In addition, CXC halls were implemented in Plaza Carolina when it opened in 2018, as well as Distrito T-Mobile in 2021.

+As of 2024, Liberty serves as the corporate sponsor for CXC halls.

 IMAX and 4DX

 In February 2016, Caribbean Cinemas announced the arrival of the first IMAX and 4DX theaters to the Montehiedra location, which meant it had to undergo a complete renovation.
 As part of plans, a second floor was to be constructed for the IMAX theater, meaning that of the 14 halls it has always had since 1996, two had to be merged to meet the standards of an IMAX theater to accommodate up to 400 people.
 Another renovation to the Montehiedra location is the first 4DX theater hall in Puerto Rico with synchronized motion seats, and special effects such as strobe lightning, mists, wind and bubbles.
 In May 2016, Caribbean Cinemas announced that AT&T and Toyota would be the corporate sponsors to the IMAX and 4DX theaters, respectively, upon their opening at Montehiedra Cinemas.
 It reopened in June 2016 debuting the first IMAX and 4DX halls in Puerto Rico.

-The Caribbean Cinemas theater at Plaza Carolina also underwent renovations to make way for the second theater of the chain to have 4DX and IMAX, announced in August 2018, and opened in November that same year.
+It was announced in August 2018 that Caribbean Cinemas would be opening a theater at Plaza Carolina which would also be the second theater of the chain to have IMAX and 4DX halls; it opened in November of that same year.

+4D E-Motion

+In May 2023, Caribbean Cinemas announced the opening of a theater hall with enhanced technology similar to 4DX, called 4D E-Motion, in Las Piedras following a renovation.
+A 4D E-Motion hall was later opened in Ponce Towne in 2024.